dansmyers/ProgrammingAndSoftwareDevelopment/Reviews/Spring_2022_Midterm_Review.md

 ### Example Questions

-Initialize a 5x5 2-D arrays and fill it with the numbers 1 to 25.
+Initialize a 5x5 2-D array and fill it with the numbers 1 to 25.

 Print all of the elements of a 2-D array in matrix style.